Fusion1013/AvasarVault/Cosmology/Inner Planes/Kalament, Plane of Peace.md

 ## The Mist
 The white mists are ever-present, blanketing the plane in its entirety.
 The density of it varies in pockets, but usually visibility is at a few kilometres.

-The mists have a dampening effect on sound as well as magic.
+The mists have a dampening effect on sound, magic and on living beings.
 Sound never travels more than a few hundred metres, no matter the thickness of the mist.
+When in a dense area sound can get completely absorbed after only a few metres, making normal conversations difficult.
+Lower tiers of magic get completely absorbed, and higher tiers have a noticeably dampened effect.
+Communication using magic is completely impossible by any known means.
+Teleportation is extremely risky, with a high chance of ending up in the wrong location, or only partially arriving at your target.

+The mists also have a blanket dampening on living beings.
+Thoughts come slower while on the plane, and the longer you stay there the worse it gets.
 ## Blazing Light
 The mists that permeate the plane protects the surface from a blazing light above.
 Sometimes, when the mists clear, the light can reach the surface in a fury.
 It burns away at the smoky oceans, creating pockets of nothing, threatening to plunge unsuspecting travellers into the depths.